SEL-Columbia/Nigeria_R_Training/README.md

 ### The sample dataset

 The dataset is a subset of our health dataset.
 We're providing you with a small piece of it, so that we can begin to understand things with small datasets, and eventually move on to the bigger datasets that we handle in the NMIS system.

-Have a look at the dataset on [https://github.com/SEL-Columbia/Nigeria_R_Training/blob/master/sample_health_facilities.csv](github), or open it in your favorite spreadsheet program (Excel, OpenOffice).
+Have a look at the [dataset here](https://github.com/SEL-Columbia/Nigeria_R_Training/blob/master/sample_health_facilities.csv), or open it in your favorite spreadsheet program (Excel, OpenOffice).
+We can also click on the name `sample_data` in the Environment panel on the top-left in R-studio, and we'll see the data rendered the way many other programs do.

+Each row is a health clinic, either has a c-section or not, has a number of full-time nurses, has a number of lab techs, a management type, and so on.
+In our actual datasets, there are hundreds of columns like this.

 data.frame
 --------------
 CSVs represent tabular data, which R is excellent at handling.
-Turns out that the data we have for NMIS is also tabular data, so we will be working with data.frames in R most of the time.
+Turns out that the data we have for NMIS is also tabular data, so we will be working with `data.frame`s in R most of the time.

-`sample_data`, the object we created by reading in a CSV, is a data.frame.
-Look at the top-left side of Rstudio.
-You can open up the dataset by clicking on it.

 A data.frame is made up of rows and columns.
 Lets get the "dimensions" of the data.frame: